wallace-js/wallace/README.md

 ### TypeScript

 TypeScript support comes mostly from the `Uses` type, which defines a component's props (and other things as we'll see later).
-You ideally want to create an interface for clarity and reuse:
+You're best using an interface for clarity and reuse:

 ```tsx
 import { mount, Uses } from "wallace";